 Botanical art, with its rich history and high standards, has always informed and promoted botany and the plant world.
 Pam Harrington, botanical illustrator and horticulturist will trace the evolving role of this art form starting with botanical art and illustrations in medieval and renaissance times, through its rise to a “Golden Age”.
-The work of Edward Lewis Peckham of Providence, RI during the mid 19th century, which is featured in the current exhibit Entwined: Botany, Art & the Lost Cat Swamp Habitat at John Hay Library, offers fine examples of drawings typical of this period.
+The work of Edward Lewis Peckham of Providence, RI during the mid 19th century, which is featured in the current exhibit Entwined: Botany, Art and the Lost Cat Swamp Habitat at John Hay Library, offers fine examples of drawings typical of this period.

 Pam will then turn to the reasons for the wane of botanical art and illustration in the 20th century and along with its resurgence in the 1990’s.
 It is currently evolving as important art form.
 Increasing numbers of contemporary botanical artists around the globe are working to document indigenous plant communities and to inspire plant conservation by educating the public about the beauty of plants through botanical art.